 Looking for somewhere to stay in Lanzarote?
 Check rates and availability

-La Geria – Lanzarote’s Vineyards
+Wine Tour of La Geria – Lanzarote’s Vineyards

-It’s an area of vineyards and wineries in the shadow of a brooding volcano range.
-It’s one of the more unusal sights in the Canary Islands and if you’re a wine lover this is one Lanzarote attraction you won’t want to miss.
+It’s an area of vineyards and wineries in the shadow of a brooding volcano range, which is one of the more unusual sights in the Canary Islands.

 Zocos and Bodegas

-I went in February when the vines weren’t sprouting yet but it was still worth visiting.
-The sight of row upon row of Zocos sitting in seas of black sand was surreal.
-There are plenty of bodegas to stop at for a tapas lunch, and of course the wine is excellent…
+I went in February when the vines weren’t sprouting yet, but it was still worth visiting.
+The sight of row upon row of zocos sitting in seas of black sand was surreal.

 The César Manrique Foundation – Casa del Palmeral